 Other Payment Options

-However, this does not mean users cannot use PayPal on Shopify stores.
-Many Shopify merchants offer PayPal as a separate checkout option.
-If a store accepts PayPal, users can select it at checkout instead of Shop Pay.
+However, this does not mean you cannot use PayPal on Shopify.
+Many Shopify merchants still offer PayPal as a separate checkout option.
+If a store supports PayPal, you can select it at checkout instead of Shop Pay.

 Alternative Payment Options on Shop Pay